Guidance to help you write a CDE proposal on the portal.

 Assessors will look for a robust and quality approach to your proposed research.

 Your proposal should provide a clear description of each of the main work packages you plan to carry out.

 The flow of work packages should be logical and the outputs of each work package should be consolidated into the final proof-of-concept deliverable.

-A Gantt chart or work-breakdown structure attachment can help assessors understand the proposed approach (see important information on adding attachments in the ‘Where to put the information in the portal’ section below).
+A Gantt chart or work-breakdown structure attachment can help assessors understand the proposed approach (see important information on adding attachments).

 Assessors will look for evidence that you have credible expertise and experience in the areas of science and technology necessary to complete the work proposed.
 Where expertise or experience might be lacking, assessors will want to see if you are proposing to partner with others.
 Collaborations can often strengthen your proposal.